ACullen97/nc-news/README.md

 # NC News Articles

-This project contains a Reddit-style articles page where users can select topics, view/filter articles, vote and comment.
+This project contains a Reddit-style website where users can select topics, view/filter articles, vote and comment on articles.

 ### Instructions